oneapi-src/oneDPL/documentation/library_guide/parallel_api/iterators.rst

   iterator and the unary function applied during dereference operations are required template parameters of the ``transform_iterator`` class.

-  The unary functor provided to a transform iterator should have a const call operator which is callable with an argument of the reference type of the original iterator.
+  The unary functor provided to a ``transform_iterator`` should have a ``const``-qualified call operator which can be called using the reference type of the original iterator as argument.
 The functor's call operator should not have any side effects and should not modify the state of the functor object.

   The ``transform_iterator`` class provides three constructors:

   * ``transform_iterator()``: instantiates the iterator using a default constructed base iterator and unary functor.
-  This constructor is only provided if the base iterator and unary functor are both default constructible.
+  This constructor participates in overload resolution only if the base iterator and unary functor are both default constructible.
   * ``transform_iterator(iter)``: instantiates the iterator using the base iterator provided and a default constructed unary functor.
-This constructor is only provided if the unary functor is default constructible.
+This constructor participates in overload resolution only if the unary functor is default constructible.
   * ``transform_iterator(iter, func)``: instantiates the iterator using the base iterator and unary functor provided.

   To simplify the construction of the iterator, ``oneapi::dpl::make_transform_iterator`` is provided.
 The